AIS Sport Performance Awards

 Celebrating the outstanding achievements of athletes, teams, coaches, volunteers and leaders in Australian high performance sport.

-It’s been a record breaking year for Australian sport.
-The 2024 ASPAs will celebrate our incredible success at the Paris Olympic and Paralympic Games, as well as acknowledge the team behind our athletes – our coaches, our volunteers, our officials, and our leaders - all of whom work tirelessly to ensure our athletes have a platform for sustainable success.
+The 2024 ASPAs celebrated a record-breaking year for Australian sport.
+It highlighted our incredible success at the Paris Olympic and Paralympic Games, as well as acknowledged the team behind our athletes – our coaches, our volunteers, our officials, and our leaders - all of whom work tirelessly to ensure our athletes have a platform for sustainable success.

-All ASPAs nominees are judged not only on their success on the sporting arena, but also how they bring Australian sport’s united commitment of “we win well to inspire Australians to life”.
+All ASPAs nominees were judged not only on their success in the sporting arena but also on how they bring Australian sport’s united commitment of “we win well to inspire Australians” to life.

 Female Para-Athlete of the Year